 3. Pack and wear modest clothing: Even though it may be warm during the summer, it is advised to dress in long skirts or pants and t-shirts with sleeves that fall below the elbow if you intend to visit places like the Western Wall or the site of Jesus’ crucifixion.

 4. Be prepared to be strictly interviewed at the airport: Before allowing you to enter, they will undoubtedly interview you if you are a tourist.

-5. Keep the paper visa/slip you receive at the airport safely: Israel does not stamp your passport when you visit because of the overall threat issue.
+5. Keep the paper visa/slip you receive at the airport with you: Israel does not stamp your passport when you visit because of the overall threat issue.
 They give you a paper visa to carry with you instead, saving you the trouble.

 6. Be prepared for the Shabbat hours: Friday and Saturday are the start of the weekend in Israel.
 Sunday through Thursday are considered working days.
-Jews begin their Sabbath at dusk on Fridays.
-During the weekend, no business or public transportation is operating.
+The Jewish begin their Sabbath at dusk on Fridays.
+During the weekend, no business or public transportation operates.